Is Melbourne Tap Water Safe to Drink in 2026? What's In It

 Treatment varies by supply zone.

-If you live in Melbourne’s western suburbs (Tarneit, Werribee, Point Cook, Truganina, Melton, Sunbury, or surrounding areas), your water almost certainly contains chloramine rather than chlorine.
-This is important because many off-the-shelf water filters and jug filters are designed to remove chlorine but are not effective against chloramine.
-If you are choosing a water filter in these areas, you need a system that specifically handles chloramine.
+If you live in the western suburbs (Tarneit, Werribee, Point Cook, Truganina, Melton, Sunbury or nearby), your water almost certainly contains chloramine rather than chlorine.
+Many off-the-shelf and jug filters remove chlorine but aren’t effective against chloramine, so choose a system that specifically handles it.
+Not sure?
+Check the retailer name on your water bill – if it says Greater Western Water (formerly City West Water and Western Water), your supply uses chloramine.

 What Do Your Pipes Add to the Water After Treatment?